 - Department of Ioannina (170 300 inhabitants) with its capital Ioannina

-- Department of Preveza (59 300 inhabitants) with its capital city of Preveza
+- Department of Preveza (59 300 inhabitants) with its capital Preveza Town

 - Department of Arta (78 000 inhabitants) with its capital city of Arta.